bitcraze/bitcraze-website/src/open-source-philosophy.md

 - Respect others: when you incorporate community work, attribute appropriately, follow license terms, and contribute improvements back when possible.

 ## Our Promise to You
-- We will keep releasing hardware and software under openly disclosed licences.
+- We will keep releasing software under openly disclosed licences, and documenting hardware with published schematics and datasheets.
 - We will publish definitions, schemas, and APIs openly and strive to keep backward compatibility where feasible.
 - We will maintain documentation, tutorials and example code to help you onboard and get productive.
 - We will operate transparently: you will know what is open, what is controlled, and why.